Chapter 1: God Family Spokesman

 The phrase “all things were made by him” is an inaccurate translation.
 Lange’s Commentary translates by as through, as do several other translations.
 That changes everything; it puts everything in perspective.
 “All things were made through him.”
 That means somebody was on the other side.
 Christ is the link to the Father, who is doing this work through Him.

-The Greek word for by or through is dia, which is where we get the first part of our word diameter—meaning “through.”
-The Companion Bible reads, “Dia governs two cases: 1) with the genitive it has the general sense of through, as through dividing a surface into two by an intersecting line, or it denotes the passing through whatever is interposed between the beginning and the end of such action.”
+The Greek word for by or through is dia, which is where we get the first part of the word diameter—meaning “through.”
+The Companion Bible reads, “Dia governs two cases ….
+1) With the genitive it has the general sense of through, as through dividing a surface into two by an intersecting line. … [I]t denotes the passing through whatever is interposed between the beginning and the end of such action.”
 There is a being on the other end—the Father.

-Lange’s has considerable insight about this (emphasis mine): “The Son never works of Himself, but always as the revealer of the Father and the executor of His will.”
+Lange’s has considerable insight about this: “The Son never works of Himself, but always as the Revealer of the Father and the Executor of His will” (emphasis mine throughout).
 That is a profound understanding—and is exactly what the Bible says.
 That isn’t the message coming from most religious people today, however.
 Even this scholar could see that most of the translators were wrong about this verse.